deepworks-net/github.toolkit/docs/guides/understanding-actions.md

 ### LCMCP Principles in Action Development

-When developing actions in this toolkit, follow these LCMCP principles:
+When developing actions in this toolkit, follow these LCMCP principles (detailed in the [LCMCP Models Repository](https://github.com/deepworks-net/models.lcmcp)):

 1. **Maintain Module Independence**: Each action should function without knowledge of other actions
 2. **Use Explicit Interfaces**: All inputs and outputs must be clearly defined